 Carthage Philharmonic At Carthage, you can choose from a variety of music majors including an emphasis in music performance, piano pedagogy, music education K-12, both vocal and instrumental.
 Carthage students are actively involved in music making and learning through participation in ensembles and workshops.

 ?Godspell?
-2017 The music theatre program at Carthage offers an emphasis in music theatre as well as a Master of Music in Music Theatre Vocal Pedagogy.
-The music theatre curriculum at Carthage features comprehensive vocal training and musicianship, intense acting experiences, and a variety of dance technique and choreography classes.
+2017 The musical theatre program at Carthage offers a Bachelor of Music in Musical Theatre degree as well as a Master of Music in Music Theatre Vocal Pedagogy.
+The musical theatre curriculum at Carthage features comprehensive vocal training and musicianship, intense acting experiences, and a variety of dance technique and choreography classes.

-Darkroom Photography, Fall 2019, Kristina Hull '23 The photography minor provides a combination of art history and studio practices concentrated in photography that will assist students in their artistic and professional development.
-Within this minor, students may choose to pursue coursework that emphasizes the darkroom process, digital processes, or a combination of both.
+Darkroom Photography, Fall 2019, Kristina Hull '23 The photography major and minor provide a combination of art history and studio practices concentrated in photography that will assist students in their artistic and professional development.
+Students may choose to pursue coursework that emphasizes the darkroom process, digital processes, or a combination of both.

 ?Marie Antoinette?
 Carthage offers majors in theatre, theatre performance, technical direction, theatrical costume design, and theatrical stage management; and minors in theatre and dance.
 Carthage theatre students can take courses in theatre history, directing, playwriting, dance, scene design, costume design, light design, and scenic painting, among others.
 Nationally recognized for excellence in theatre, the Carthage Theatre Department stages six to eight productions every year.

-Carthage offers special visit days for students interested in studying fine arts.
-Fine Arts Visit Days go beyond a campus tour.
+Carthage offers special visit days for students interested in studying visual and performing arts.
+Visit Days go beyond a campus tour.
 These special visits are tailored to students’ specific interests.

 Learn about all visit opportunities